Who is Hannah Hampton? England goalkeeping hero filling Mary Earps’ gloves at Euro 2025

 “I’ve got to just go and live up to her legacy,” Hampton says.

 The Lionesses have a new No 1 at Euro 2025.
-Hampton has been England’s starting goalkeeper for all four matches so far in Switzerland, and would have been even if Earps had made Sarina Wiegman’s squad.
+Hampton has been England’s starting goalkeeper in Switzerland, and would have been even if Earps had made Sarina Wiegman’s squad.
 Earps’ shock decision to retire before the tournament, though, naturally increased the spotlight on Hampton, but she silenced any remaining doubters with her heroic display in the penalty shoot-out triumph against Sweden in the quarter-finals on Thursday, with a number of key saves during the match before two stops in the shoot-out drama.

+“She didn’t have [any] doubters in our bubble,” Wiegman told the BBC.

 Yet if there was always attention on the goalkeeper, with nowhere to hide, the noise around Earps’ retirement only added to the scrutiny.